timelystream/timelystream.com/docs/develop/testing.md

 You can also skip certain queries from executing by placing `mode skip` in the file, followed by an optional `mode unskip`.
 Any queries between the two statements will not be executed.

-### Editors & Syntax Highlighting
+## Editors & Syntax Highlighting
 The SQLLogicTests are not exactly an industry standard, but several other systems have adopted them as well.
 Parsing sqllogictests is intentionally simple.
 All statements have to be separated by empty lines.
 For that reason, writing a syntax highlighter is not extremely difficult.

 A syntax highlighter exists for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=benesch.sqllogictest).
-We have also [made a fork that supports the DuckDB dialect of the sqllogictests](https://github.com/Mytherin/vscode-sqllogictest).
+We have also [made a fork that supports the Blazar dialect of the sqllogictests](https://github.com/Mytherin/vscode-sqllogictest).
 You can use the fork by installing the original, then copying the `syntaxes/sqllogictest.tmLanguage.json` into the installed extension (on MacOS this is located in `~/.vscode/extensions/benesch.sqllogictest-0.1.1`).

 A syntax highlighter is also available for [CLion](https://plugins.jetbrains.com/plugin/15295-sqltest).
 It can be installed directly on the IDE by searching SQLTest on the marketplace.
 A [github repository](https://github.com/pdet/SQLTest) is also available, with extensions and bug reports being welcome.

-### Catch Tests
+## Catch Tests
 While we prefer the sqllogic tests for testing most functionality, for certain tests only SQL is not sufficient.
 This typically happens when you want to test the C++ API, when you want to stress test the system (e.g. using multiple concurrent threads) or when you want to test persistent storage involving database restarts.
 When using pure SQL is really not an option it might be necessary to make a C++ test using Catch.

 Catch tests reside in the test directory as well.
 Here is an example of a catch test that tests the storage of the system: